 On the 28 September 2012, Huw was appointed as Chief Fire Officer by the South Wales Fire and Rescue Authority.

 David Parry-Jones, Vice President Northern Europe, VMware Limited

-As Regional Director for UK and Ireland, David Parry-Jones is responsible for driving VMware’s business strategy and growth across the region, helping its customers and partners accelerate their journey to the Software Defined Data centre and the cloud.
+As Vice President for Northern Europe at VMware, David Parry-Jones is responsible for VMware’s business strategy and growth across the region, helping its customers and partners accelerate their journey to the Software Defined world and the cloud.

 David is originally from Anglesey in North Wales but his parents moved to Saudi Arabia in 1976.
 He attended boarding school at Rydal in Colwyn Bay, before studying Physics at UCNW in Bangor and attaining a postgraduate qualification in teaching.
 He then left Wales to work in the North Sea doing Seismic Surveys.

-David joined VMware in 2012 from Microsoft where he held a number of senior leadership roles.
-With a successful career in IT spanning two decades, he also worked at BT, Omnibus Systems, Lazy Software, VerticalNet and Lotus Development/IBM.
+David joined VMware in 2012 from Microsoft where he had held a number of senior leadership roles.
+With a successful career in IT spanning two decades, he worked at a number of companies before MIcrosoft including BT and IBM.

-He now lives in Ascot, Berkshire with his wife Clare, who also works in IT for Computacenter, and his two children Bryn (13) and Eve (11).
-His hobbies include rugby (watching now), cycling and cooking for the family.
-He also has a holiday place on the coast near St David’s in Pembrokeshire and loves his time there.
+He now lives in Ascot, Berkshire with his wife Clare, who also works in the IT Industry for Computacenter, and his two children Bryn and Eve.
+His hobbies include rugby, cycling and cooking for the family.
+He also has a house on the coast near St David’s in Pembrokeshire and loves his time there.
 His parents are now back from Saudi and have retired back to the family home in Llandegfan.

 Jemma Terry, Managing Partner, Wales Practice, Odgers Berndtson